Thai Sollai Thattathe

 Thai Sollai Thattathe is a 1961 Indian Tamil-language action drama film directed by M. A. Thirumugam.
 The film stars M. G. Ramachandran and B. Saroja Devi, with M. R. Radha, S. A. Ashokan, V. R. Rajagopal, and P. Kannamba in supporting roles.
 It revolves around a police officer who is tasked with apprehending his brother, a criminal.

 Thai Sollai Thattathe was produced by Sandow M. M. A. Chinnappa Thevar, and written by Aaroor Dass.
-The film was released on 7 November 1961, the occasion of Diwali, and was a commercial success, running for 20 weeks in theatres.
+The film was released on Diwali, on 7 November 1961, and was a commercial success, running for 20 weeks in theatres.

 Plot

 Raju is an honest police inspector working hard to apprehend a group of thieves.
 After completing a successful mission, he is transferred to Madras to investigate a train robbery and a murder that occurred near the seashore.
-While on his mission, he crosses paths with Vijaya, the daughter of a private banker named Pandithurai, and they both fall in love.
-However, things take an unfortunate turn when Raju realizes the criminal he is hunting is none other than his brother, Mohan.
-What happens next forms the crux of the story.
+He crosses paths with Vijaya, the daughter of a banker named Pandithurai, and they both fall in love.
+What happens after Raju realizes that the criminal he is hunting is none other than his brother, forms the crux of the story.